Team-Squad-Up/Team-Squad-Up/README.md

 <h1 align="center">Hi 👋, We are Team Squad-Up</h1>
-- 🔭 We are currently working on **Down Syndrome children's drawing identification and sketch-based 3D shape retrieval using Convolutional Neural Network**
+- 🔭 We are currently working on **Down Syndrome childrens drawing identification and sketch-based 3D shape retrieval using Convolutional Neural Network**

 - 🌱 We are currently learning **AI/ ML**